 Despite falling into the water twice, I had a good time and I would definitely try it again!

 Have you tried SUP before?
 Do you have any tips for me?
-Any other outdoor summer-time activities you’d recommend?
+Any other outdoor summer-time activities you’d recommend adding to the summer bucket list?